-- "Min Time between Rewards" allows changing the minimum time between rewards from the value set by the game definitions (down to a minimum of 0.25 seconds). - "Reqd Time-on-Task" allows setting the minimum seconds needed to be in a rewardable state before a reward is allowed. - "Reqd On-Task Percent" allows setting the minimum overall reward rate required before rewards are allowed. - "Max artifacts before holdoff" allows setting the number of artifacts within the holdoff time before rewards are inhibited for the holdoff time. - "Artifact holdoff time" allows setting the artifact monitoring period and the length of holdoff if the count is exceeded. - "Frequency step size" allows changing the step size used when changing the reward-band frequency when using the Ctrl-Up and Ctrl-Down arrows. - "Spike enable mode" allows changing the spike detector mode.
+- "Min Time between Rewards" allows changing the minimum time between rewards from the value set by the game definitions (down to a minimum of 0.25 seconds). - "Reqd Time-on-Task" allows setting the minimum seconds needed to be in a rewardable state before a reward is allowed. - "Reqd On-Task Percent" allows setting the minimum overall reward rate required before rewards are allowed. - "Length of next period" allows setting the length of the next feedback period in seconds. - "Max artifacts before holdoff" allows setting the number of artifacts within the holdoff time before rewards are inhibited for the holdoff time. - "Artifact holdoff time" allows setting the artifact monitoring period and the length of holdoff if the count is exceeded. - "Frequency step size" allows changing the step size used when changing the reward-band frequency when using the Ctrl-Up and Ctrl-Down arrows. - "Spike enable mode" allows changing the spike detector mode.
 Any mode except 'Disabled' causes (yellow) vertical bars to be shown on the raw traces.
 If mode is "In Period" or "Always", an optional sound can e produced on the game computer.
-Modes are: Disabled In Period display on therapist display, sound triggered on game if in feedback - Always display on therapist display, sound triggered on game at any time Just Show display on therapist display - "Spike wait time" allows selection of how long to wait after a spike to see if its really an artifact.
+Modes are: Disabled - In Period display on therapist display, sound triggered on game if in feedback Always display on therapist display, sound triggered on game at any time Just Show display on therapist display - "Spike wait time" allows selection of how long to wait after a spike to see if its really an artifact.